otote-tobi/Restaurant-DA/README.md

 - Specific food categories do not sell differently from other food categories at different times of the day.
   However, **Asian food is most ordered all day**, while **American food is least ordered**.
   ![Order trend by category over time](https://github.com/user-attachments/assets/025f3128-1f2e-43ca-95e6-59152088ebea)
+- However, one three out of the eight food items in the Asian category are priced between $5-$12

 - The three most ordered items by time of day are **Edamame, Tofu Pad Thai, and Cheeseburger** between **12 and 1 PM**.